gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Retrieve routes

-A federated application routes are accessible from a `Runtime` instance, but keep in mind that the preferred way to retrieve the routes is with the [useRoutes](./useRoutes) hook.
+A federated application routes are accessible from a `FireflyRuntime` instance, but keep in mind that the preferred way to retrieve the routes is with the [useRoutes](./useRoutes) hook.

 ```tsx
 const routes = runtime.routes;